WeiWenKevinChen/MitoSLIT/README.md

 Welcome to **MitoSLIT** (*Mitochondria Segmentation with Locally Iterative Thresholding*)!

 This pipeline is designed for researchers and students to segment mitochondrial networks from fluorescence microscopy images (such as confocal, TPEF, or 2p-FLIM TIFF images).
-The run time depends on the image size and resolution.
-The processing time will be longer if the image size is larger (more pixels) or the mitochondrial structures are more complicated.
-A typical running time for an image with 512*512 (pixels*pixels) is 40-80 s.

 ---